Charge Nurse

 How Long Does it Take to Become a Charge Nurse?

-Aspiring charge nurses must first complete a nursing education program which can take between two to four years.
+Aspiring charge nurses must first complete a nursing education program, which can take between two and four years.
 After completing the nursing program, it is then necessary to gain sufficient work experience to enter this career.
-Typically this is anywhere between two to five years of full-time work before candidates are ready to apply for a charge nurse position.
+Typically, this is anywhere between two and five years of full-time work before candidates are ready to apply for a charge nurse position.

 How To Become a Charge Nurse – Step-by-Step Guide